 Dubrovnik is well known as beautiful and interesting city with great sightseeing and food.
 One of Dubrovnik’s admirers was George Bernard Shaw, who visited the city in 1929 and said: “If you want to see heaven on earth, come to Dubrovnik.”
 Dubrovnik has also been mentioned in popular film and theater.
 In the film 20,000 Leagues Under the Sea with Michael Caine, one of the characters said to have been dreaming of fairy from Dubrovnik.
-Hit series Game of Thrones is filming in Durovnik.
-When they spent their vacation in Europe, Dubrovnik is a must visit city for many celebrities like Elisabeth Taylor and Richard Burton, Michael Douglas and Catharine Zeta Jones, Richard Gere, Tom Cruise, Roger Moore, John Malkovich, Bono Vox, Beyonce and Jay-Z, Prince Edward, Norwegian royal couple King Harald and Queen Sonia and many other.
+When they spent their vacation in Europe, Dubrovnik is/was a must visit city for many celebrities like Elisabeth Taylor and Richard Burton, Michael Douglas and Catharine Zeta Jones, Richard Gere, Tom Cruise, Roger Moore, John Malkovich, Bono Vox, Beyonce and Jay-Z, Prince Edward, Norwegian royal couple King Harald and Queen Sonia and many other.

 City walls and towers